TheTwoCentsRespository/LRUDiskBackedCache/README.md

 7. A journal is maintained where each keys are logged based on keys added, accessed or evicted (represented by a number and the key itself)

-8. This is originally an Eclipse Project

-9. Use TestClass.java to test the library.
+8. Use TestClass.java to test the library.
 Some boilerplate code has been provided.

+# Build / Runtime Environment

+Ubuntu 16.04.2 LTS
+javac 1.8.0_131
+openjdk version "1.8.0_131"
+OpenJDK Runtime Environment (build 1.8.0_131-8u131-b11-2ubuntu1.16.04.3-b11) OpenJDK 64-Bit Server VM (build 25.131-b11, mixed mode) Eclipse IDE

 # API Usage